Police sector: Shift and night working

 Shift and night working are an unavoidable consequence of the 24/7/365 nature of policing.
 However, with mounting evidence that they can wreak havoc on mental and physical wellbeing, the police force's once-accepted stance that such working patterns are inevitable is now subject to challenge.

 The NHS health survey for England 2013 found that "shift workers were more likely to report general ill-health, have a higher body mass index (BMI) and increased evidence of chronic diseases such as diabetes".

-So-called "shift work sleep disorder" or SWSD can affect overall physical and mental health in a number of ways, according to the Sleep Council.
+So-called "shift work sleep disorder" or SWSD can affect overall physical and mental health in a number of ways, according to the Sleep Charity.
 Defining SWSD as a "circadian rhythm sleep disorder" affecting people who work "non-traditional hours", it notes that lethargy, irritability and inability to concentrate are among the most common symptoms, together with excessive sleepiness and depression.
 Shift workers can suffer "chronic sleep deprivation, which has serious implications on health, productivity and safety".